appcypher/raccoon/IDEAS.md

 #### Recursive data structure issue

-These are data structures that contain themselves directly or indirectly.
+These are data structures that contain themselves directly or indirectly leading to infinite size calculation.
 The compiler automatically adds an indirection.

 ```py
 data class Node(parent: Node?, children: [Node])